-In 2017, DekaBank's reported economic result (the bank's non-GAAP pretax measure) reached \leq 449 million, a \leq 34 million, or 8.1% increase on the previous year.
-This improved result reflected a \leq 95 million (8.6%) acceleration in net commission income to \leq 1,203 million, owing to higher assets under management, an improved net interest income result (up 11.8% to \leq 156 million), much lower loan loss provisions of \leq 18 million versus \leq 210 million in 2016 (due to shipping write-downs).
-This positive development was partially offset by \leq 70 million higher operating expenses of \leq 1,040, a \leq 27 million lower other operating income result of \leq 8 million, owing to acquisition gains that were recorded in 2016, and a \leq 160 million lower net financial income of \leq 156 million, which included a \leq 95 million general provision to cover potential risks.
+In 2017, DekaBank's reported economic result (the bank's non-GAAP pretax measure) reached \leqslant 449 million, a \leqslant 34 million, or 8.1% increase on the previous year.
+This improved result reflected a \leqslant 95 million (8.6%) acceleration in net commission income to \leqslant 1,203 million, owing to higher assets under management, an improved net interest income result (up 11.8% to \leqslant 156 million), much lower loan loss provisions of \leqslant 18 million versus \leqslant 210 million in 2016 (due to shipping write-downs).
+This positive development was partially offset by \leqslant 70 million higher operating expenses of \leqslant 1,040, a \leqslant 27 million lower other operating income result of \leqslant 8 million, owing to acquisition gains that were recorded in 2016, and a \leqslant 160 million lower net financial income of \leqslant 156 million, which included a \leqslant 95 million general provision to cover potential risks.
 DekaBank's reported economic result incorporates several items not shown in the IFRS income statement, such as valuation gains and losses from hedged lending, actuarial gains and losses, potential charges, as well as interest expense related to AT1 bonds, to better represent the true economic position.

-On an IFRS basis and following Moody's adjustments, DekaBank reported net income of €285 million in 2017, €51 million more than in 2016.
+On an IFRS basis and following our standard adjustments, DekaBank reported net income of €285 million in 2017, €51 million more than in 2016.
 The return on tangible assets thus reached 0.3%, which we consider to be a sustainable run rate for DekaBank in the current low interest rate environment.
 As a result, we keep the assigned Profitability score in line with the ba2 initial score.

-Wholesale funding dependence mitigated by strong access to savings banks and liquid balance sheet
+Wholesale funding dependence mitigated by strong access to sector funding

-We assign a baa3 Combined Liquidity score, one notch above the ba1 initial score, taking into account the bank's access to additional funding resources as well as asset encumbrance.
+We assign a ba3 Funding Structure score, four notches above the caa1 initial score, incorporating the bank's access to additional funding resources.

 DekaBank is highly dependent on wholesale funds.
 More than half of the bank's balance sheet is funded through interbank repo and other short-term products, specifically institutional deposits and commercial paper.
-This high dependence on confidence-sensitive wholesale funding sources is balanced by DekaBank's strong and recurring access to funds from the savings banks sector, substantial regular excess cash from its mutual funds franchise and high liquidity balances.
-The modest volume of €21 billion customer loans (as of December 2017) is sufficiently matched by medium- and long-term funds.
+This high dependence on confidence-sensitive wholesale funding sources is balanced by DekaBank's strong and recurring access to funds from the savings banks sector, especially in medium- and long-term maturities, as well as substantial regular excess cash from its mutual funds franchise.
+These benefits are captured in our ba3 assigned Funding Structure score, four notches above the initial score.
+The modest volume of €21 billion of customer loans (as of December 2017) is sufficiently matched by medium- and long-term funds.